cloudmesh-community/book/chapters/prg/python/python.md

 ### dictionary

-Now, lets see how we can interate over a dictionary using map and lambda Lets say we have a dictionary object
+Now, let us see how we can iterate over a dictionary using map and lambda Let us say we have a dictionary object

 ```python
 dict_movies = [